-- Outfits.
-You’ll see a lot of CMAfesters wearing jean shorts and crop top.
+You’ll see a lot of CMAfesters wearing jean shorts and a crop top.
 We found that sundresses were the way to go!
-I also wore my denim skirt a lot with tie front tops.
+I also wore my denim skirt a lot with tie-front tops.
 (Bonus, find dresses/rompers with pockets that you don’t have to wear a bra with.)

-- Handbag.
 Nissan Stadium now has a clear bag policy.
 This means you need to have a bag where they can see everything inside.
 This makes security go a lot faster which is a huge plus.
-This past year they even handed out clear drawstring bags to concert goers!
-In my drawstring bag were a reusable water bottle, sunscreen, hand sanitizer, chapstick, portable phone charger and my CMA Fest pass.
+This past year they even handed out clear drawstring bags to concertgoers!
+In my drawstring bag was a reusable water bottle, sunscreen, hand sanitizer, chapstick, portable phone charger, and my CMA Fest pass.

-- Hat.
-I wore my Brixton fedoras all weekend.
+I wore my Brixton and Lack of Color fedoras all weekend.
 They weren’t too hot and kept the sun off my face.